mlgranger540/milestone-3/README.md

 - [Git](https://git-scm.com/) for version control
 - [GitHub](https://github.com/) to store the project repository and back up git commits
 - [Bootstrap v5.3](https://getbootstrap.com/docs/5.3/getting-started/introduction/) to assist in creating the structure and design of the webpages
+- [pgAdmin](https://www.pgadmin.org/) to manage the PostgreSQL database and create the ERD
+- [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) to create the initial mockup of the database
 - [Font Awesome](https://fontawesome.com/) for the search icon
 - [Justinmind](https://www.justinmind.com/) to create the wireframe